|

 regime have a name?" she asked, to demonstrate that she could still

-buck up in spite of her feelings.
+focus in spite of her feelings.
 None of the symbolism was

 translatable except for the swastika which symbolized 'seasonal